ankostis/Freematics/firmware_v5/ELM327-AT_cmds.md

 ## Voltage Reading Commands
-- ATCV dddd: Calibrate the Voltage to dd.dd volts
+- /ATCV dddd: Calibrate the Voltage to dd.dd volts
-- ATCV 0000: restore CV value to factory setting
+- /ATCV 0000: restore CV value to factory setting
 - **ATRV**: Read the input Voltage

 ## Other